Staff & Fellows

 Nathan Nocchi (PhD Student, Westminster Theological Seminary) serves as the Craig Center’s Assistant Director.
 Nathan’s academic interests include the philosophy and theology of the early-modern Reformed traditions, and historiography and intellectual history, more generally.
 As Assistant Director, Nathan carries out research-related activities on the Westminster Assembly.
 Additionally, he supports the Director and Curator in the acquisition of relevant scholarly materials, formulates project plans, oversees student research, fosters relationships with like-minded research centers, and organizes seminars and conferences.

-Dr. Todd Rester (PhD, Calvin Theological Seminary) serves as the Craig Center’s curator to undertake the collection and collation of pertinent printed and manuscript materials regarding the Westminster Assembly, its members, their writings, and receptions of their work.
+Dr. Todd Rester (PhD, Calvin Theological Seminary) serves as the Craig Center’s Director and Curator to undertake the collection and collation of pertinent printed and manuscript materials regarding the Westminster Assembly, its members, their writings, and receptions of their work.
 He will also develop programs and bibliographical publications highlighting this archive and its collection.
 His work includes the development of classroom resources, workshops for researchers and junior scholars working with archival and manuscript and printed material, and seminars and public conferences regarding the Westminster Assembly, its work, and its reception.
 Dr. Rester’s research interests include the development, defense, and promulgation of Reformed confessions in early modern academies and universities for the use of regional church bodies and their congregations.

 Research Fellowships